jbellsey/redux-model-utils/README.md

 line of code, you can add two actions to your model (`wait()` and `stopWaiting()`) and a boolean flag to the store (`waiting`).

-Similarly, adding undo to your model with the [redux-undo](https://github.com/omnidan/redux-undo) is super-easy.
+Similarly, adding undo to your model with [redux-undo](https://github.com/omnidan/redux-undo) is super-easy.
 With one line of code, you get `undo()` and `redo()` actions, as well as observables for tracking the size of the undo stack.